 If you’re driving this holiday season, use an open bin in between the car seats so that you can easily access the things you need.
 An open bin full of toys for the kids to play with and put back in on their own wouldn’t hurt either!

-Keep a little bag of first-aid goodies in your car or diaper bag for emergencies.
+8) Medicine/first aid – Keep a little bag of first-aid supplies in your car or diaper bag for emergencies.
 Include a few Band-Aids, antibiotic ointment, children’s Tylenol, children’s Benadryl, some children’s gas medicine (like Gripe Water) and a tiny hand sanitizer.
 Usually hotels and flights will have a first aid kit for adults, but not children so make sure to include items you know your little one would need.